Playbook

 Name the backup logic

 Cruise disruption is not rare enough to ignore.
-Agents should know what happens if sailing is delayed or changed.
+Partners should know what happens if sailing is delayed or changed.

 Group-specific cruise risks